 Sun - the energy of the future.

-THE SENEGAL
+SENEGAL

 Between the Atlantic, Sahel and rainforest

-At 196,712 km², the Republic of Senegal is about half the size of Germany.
-Over 70 percent of the 16.3 million inhabitants live from agriculture and fishing.
-The per capita income is USD 1,474.
-The capital Dakar is the westernmost city in Africa.
-Senegal is considered one of the most politically stable states in West Africa.
-Although political power is heavily concentrated in the hands of the president, the separation of powers is largely respected.
-Elections are internationally recognized as free and fair.
-As a former French colony, the country maintains strong relations with France.
-As in most African countries, a variety of languages are spoken.
-However, French is the official language.
-95 percent of Senegalese people profess Islam.
+Senegal is considered one of the most politically stable countries in West Africa.
+While political power is heavily concentrated in the hands of the president, the principle of separation of powers is largely respected.
+Elections are recognized as free and fair internationally.
+As a former French colony, the country maintains strong ties with France.
+Like in most African countries, a wide variety of languages are spoken, but the official language is French.
+95 percent of Senegalese people identify as Muslim.

 Dieses Projekt wird gefördert vom DAAD aus Mitteln des Bundesministeriums für wirtschaftliche Zusammenarbeit und Entwicklung (BMZ).